danhans42/psx_pong/README.md

 ### Thanks & Links

-This was written using the helloworld_and_flappycredits Pad/GPU example by Sicklebrick as a base, https://github.com/JonathanDotCel/helloworld_and_flappycredits
+This was written using the helloworld_and_flappycredits Pad/GPU example by Sicklebrick as a base :- https://github.com/JonathanDotCel/helloworld_and_flappycredits

-Using the following Pong game logic article by William Doane, https://drdoane.com/thinking-through-a-basic-pong-game-in-processing/
+Using the following Pong game logic article by William Doane :- https://drdoane.com/thinking-through-a-basic-pong-game-in-processing/

 Shouts, thanks and greets to everyone on psxdev forums/discord